 Who is CVSOS?

 We are a group of community members concerned with the safety of our families and friends who are organizing to conserve open space for the benefit of the community.
-Our first action is to raise money to acquire the Delfino property, aka the Carmel Valley Airfield.
-Our community meetings have gathered over 400 interested neighbors and civic leaders and include land use attorneys and community organizers.
+Our first action is to raise money to acquire the Carmel Valley Airfield property.
+Our community meetings have gathered over 400 interested neighbors and civic leaders.
 We continue to grow through word of mouth, social media, and public relations.
 And through neighbors like yourself who realize the importance of preserving this important open space property.